Are you ready to shake that mom guilt? On today's blog, I give you (7) ways to offer yourself some grace as a mom.

 We look for what we can do to keep things in our control.
-We try to make balanced meals.
-We pride ourselves on a clean home.
-We plan activities and create schedules for our families.
-But,when we are going through a tough time, the things that are typically within our control, seem to unravel.
+We try to make balanced meals, we pride ourselves on a clean home, we plan activities and create schedules for our families; but when we are going through a tough time, the things that are typically within our control, seem to unravel.
 Even though this is when we need to be kind to ourselves, or “let things go”, we can’t… or we have to work really hard to.
 Motherhood is an adjustment no matter how long you’ve been in the role.
-No matter how many children you have your experience will never be the same for each child.
-You may learn how to do things better, but girlfriend I’m here to tell you your hormones create minds of their own.
+No matter how many children you have, your experience will never be the same for each child.
+You may learn how to do things better, but girlfriend, I’m here to tell you that your hormones create minds of their own.
 So adjusting to the changes occurring within our bodies and still trying to maintain the posture of “I got it together” sometimes ends up turning into a bigger mess than the one you thought you were faced with initially.
 I had a heck of a time adjusting to my “new normal” and I talk about it a few times.
-Check out my post on bibsandbusinessmagazine.com and on the second blog post I ever wrote back here in November titled: Motherhood101: Unpacking Mom burnout & Mom Funk.
-Though motherhood is magical in so many ways, those are the hard times of having babies, toddlers, and kids in general.
-Those moments we feel like we just can’t’ do it all.
+Check out my post on bibsandbusinessmagazine.com and on the second blog post I ever wrote on here back in November titled: Motherhood 101: Unpacking Mom Burnout & Mom Funk.
+Though motherhood is magical in so many ways, there are the hard times of having babies, toddlers, and kids in general.
+Those moments we feel like we just can’t do it all.
 I’m here to tell you that you can’t AND there is absolutely nothing wrong with not being able to do it all.
 We weren’t created to carry the weight of the world on our shoulders, the supermom ideology is a myth, and being you and doing what you can is perfectly fine.
 If you made it this far sis, keep reading because I am going to share with you (7) ways to offer yourself grace as you journey in the midst motherhood.

 Feeling like you’re not good enough is a lie from the pit itself.
 It comes from comparing ourselves to others and a false perception of who society says that you should be.
 Who does God say that you are?
 Proverbs 31:25 “She is clothed with strength and dignity; she can laugh at the days to come.”